Start Running

 Text, Line, Font, Logo,

 Recommended Experience: Tackling 26.2 miles is an amazing and challenging feat, but this plan is designed to build your distance and fitness gradually.
 You should be able to run at least 6 miles and be used to working out regularly at a moderate to hard effort.
-You'll peak at 44 miles with a 20-mile long run.
+You'll peak at 44 miles with a 20-This plan is for a new runner who is just getting back into exercise.

 DOWNLOAD HERE